 - Physical examinations that are not necessary for medical reasons, such as those required for obtaining or continuing employment or insurance, attending school or camp, or travel

+- Blood and blood derivatives not replaced by the member

-- · Reversal of voluntary, surgically-induced sterility
+- Reversal of voluntary, surgically-induced sterility

-- · Plastic surgery primarily for cosmetic purposes
+- Surgery primarily for cosmetic purposes

 - Transplants not listed as covered

-- Blood and blood derivatives (no charge if replacement is arranged by member)

-- · Hearing aids
+- Hearing aids

+- Refractions, including lens prescriptions

+- Surgical refractive procedures, including, but not limited to, radial keratotomy, photorefractive keratectomy, keratomileusis and synthetic intracorneal rings

+- Corrective eyeglasses and frames or contact lenses (including the fitting of the lenses)

 - Long-term rehabilitative therapy

-- Chiropractic services

-- · Homemaker services
+- Homemaker services

+- Foot orthotics

-Hospital/Extended Care Benefits
+Hospital / Extended Care Benefits

-What is covered Hospital care
+Hospital care

 The Plan provides a comprehensive range of benefits with no dollar or day limit when you are hospitalized under the care of a Plan doctor.
-You pay a \$200 copay per admission.
+You pay a \$25 copay per day up to \$100 per admission, up to the annual inpatient copay maximum of \$750 per member/\$2,250 per family per calendar year.
 All necessary services are covered, including: